KasimDeliaci/HackingWithSwift/Day1.md

 - Leverage Swift's type safety to write more robust code
 - Take advantage of string interpolation for clean, readable string formatting

-**Happy Coding!** Swift is a modern, safe, and expressive language that makes iOS and macOS development a joy.
-Keep exploring and learning!